disrpt/sharedtask2021/data/eng.pdtb.pdtb/README.md

 ### Notes on relation classification

 The predicted label (the last column) for each instance has been truncated at Level-2.
 For instance, the predicted label for the sense label “Temporal.Asynchronous.Precedence” would be “Temporal.Asynchronous”.
 However, we keep the original label in the third-to-last column called “orig_label”, which matches the directionality information provided in the “dir” column.
 Moreover, when there are multiple sense labels available, the sense label that has a lower frequency (the frequency is based on Level-2 relations) is chosen as the sense label to predict, and the directionality information thus corresponds to this chosen sense.
 Both sense labels are included in the “orig_label”, separated by a semicolon.
+This dataset contains discontinuous discourse units.

 ## References